exact-payments/merchant-demo-exactjs-spring-boot/README.md

 to accept online payments from customers without the PCI compliance requirements.
 This implementation of a Java Spring Boot application that is common among many eCommerce websites and shows how to integrate CSIPayJS.

-More information about ExactJS can be found in the following guide: https://csipay-pyxis.readme.io/reference/getting-started-1
+More information about CSIPayJS can be found in the following guide: https://csipay-pyxis.readme.io/reference/getting-started-1

 ## Prerequisites